Employee Handbook Translation Services

 The employee handbook actually serves some very important functions.
 First and foremost, it provides employees with the basic mission of the company.
 Far from being just a set of rules and regulations, it is an opportunity for an employer to impart on every employee the company’s culture, brand, vision, and philosophy.
 Those overarching corporate goals must be part of each employee’s mindset for the company to have a truly integrated workforce.

 Second, the employee handbook provides the company’s policies and procedures, i.e., the rules upon which every employee operates.
 Thus, it serves as a reference for employees.
-Employees should be able to refer to the handbook so they know what to do to provide the product or service the company sells and, importantly, know the relevant safety procedures.
+Employees should be able to refer to the handbook so they know what to do to provide the product or service the company sells and, importantly, know the relevant coronavirus policy and safety procedures.

 Finally, the employee handbook can explain more fully to employees the added benefits, and investment opportunities, the company provides for its employees.
 It is not unusual for an employee to fail to take advantage of certain discounts the company provides, solely because the employee never read the handbook.